 - A prestigious credential - Online or on campus, you’ll obtain a credential that is recognized worldwide.

 A senior college of The City University of New York, John Jay College of Criminal Justice is a preeminent national and international leader in all aspects of education related to criminal justice and is accredited by the Middle States Commission on Higher Education.

 For more information about our program, please complete the Request Information form, or apply today for admission.

 The aim of the online Masters of Arts in Criminal Justice program is to broaden the perspective of those already in the Criminal Justice profession or those seeking a mastery of the major works and theories of criminology, policing, corrections, judicial studies, quantitative research methods and policy analysis.
 The courses provide a general survey of the field, covering research methods, causes of crime and analyses of the police, courts and the correctional system.

-Students must take three classes (9 credits) in one of the three specialization areas listed.
 The specialization lists provided are not intended to be exhaustive.
 The program director has discretion to substitute other courses to satisfy the specialization requirement.
 Students should consult with the program director before taking a course for specialization credit when that course is not on the specialization list.
 Dual specializations are permissible if the student has fulfilled the requirements of both specializations, but the same elective may not be used for two specializations.

 To be considered for admission, students must meet the following requirements: